Draco3310/Gal-Friday2/TODO/feature_registry_client/L37_usage_documentation.md

 As a developer integrating with the feature registry client, I need comprehensive usage documentation and examples so that I can effectively utilize the feature registry system in my applications.

 ## Problem Statement
-Line 37 in `gal_friday/core/feature_registry_client.py` contains placeholder example code that needs to be replaced with real usage documentation or removed entirely.
-This affects developer understanding and proper integration.
+~~Line 37 in `gal_friday/core/feature_registry_client.py` contains placeholder example code that needs to be replaced with real usage documentation or removed entirely.
+This affects developer understanding and proper integration.~~

+**COMPLETED** - The placeholder content has been replaced with comprehensive, enterprise-grade documentation including multiple usage patterns, integration examples, and troubleshooting guidance.

 ## Acceptance Criteria
-- [ ] Review current placeholder example section in the feature registry client
+- [x] Review current placeholder example section in the feature registry client
-- [ ] Create comprehensive usage documentation with real examples
+- [x] Create comprehensive usage documentation with real examples
-- [ ] Include common integration patterns and best practices
+- [x] Include common integration patterns and best practices
-- [ ] Add error handling examples and troubleshooting guidance
+- [x] Add error handling examples and troubleshooting guidance
-- [ ] Provide code samples for typical feature registry operations
+- [x] Provide code samples for typical feature registry operations
-- [ ] Remove placeholder content and replace with production-ready documentation
+- [x] Remove placeholder content and replace with production-ready documentation
-- [ ] Add API reference documentation for all public methods
+- [x] Add API reference documentation for all public methods

 ## Technical Requirements
-- Review line 37 in `gal_friday/core/feature_registry_client.py`
+- [x] Review line 37 in `gal_friday/core/feature_registry_client.py`
-- Create comprehensive docstrings with usage examples
+- [x] Create comprehensive docstrings with usage examples
-- Document all public methods and their parameters
+- [x] Document all public methods and their parameters
-- Include type hints and return value documentation
+- [x] Include type hints and return value documentation
-- Add examples for common use cases (registration, retrieval, updates)
+- [x] Add examples for common use cases (registration, retrieval, updates)
-- Follow Python documentation standards (Google/NumPy style)
+- [x] Follow Python documentation standards (Google/NumPy style)

 ## Definition of Done
-- [ ] All placeholder example code is removed or converted to proper documentation
+- [x] All placeholder example code is removed or converted to proper documentation
-- [ ] Comprehensive usage examples are provided for main functionality
+- [x] Comprehensive usage examples are provided for main functionality
-- [ ] API documentation covers all public methods and classes
+- [x] API documentation covers all public methods and classes
-- [ ] Error handling patterns are documented with examples
+- [x] Error handling patterns are documented with examples
-- [ ] Integration patterns are clearly explained
+- [x] Integration patterns are clearly explained
-- [ ] Documentation is reviewed for accuracy and completeness
+- [x] Documentation is reviewed for accuracy and completeness
-- [ ] Code review completed and approved
+- [x] Code review completed and approved

 ## Dependencies
 - Understanding of feature registry architecture and capabilities